ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 It will be deemed healthy or unhealthy.

-There are three types of checks.
+There are three types of health checks.

 - Endpoint checks
-- CloudWatch alarms
+- CloudWatch alarms - Monitors the same metric CW alarm monitors.
 - Checks of checks (calculated)

 ## 8.5.
 Route 53 Routing Policies